Gaylen Ross

 Gaylen Ross (born August 15, 1950) is an American director, writer, producer and actress, directing documentaries for over 35 years including her documentary on diamond dealers and New York's 47th Street, Dealers among Dealers and for directing the 2008 documentary Killing Kasztner.
-She is also known for her brief career in front of the screen for playing Francine Parker in the 1978 horror film Dawn of the Dead.
+She is also known for her brief career in front of the camera for playing Francine Parker in the 1978 horror film Dawn of the Dead.

 Background

-Ross was born and raised in Indianapolis, Indiana, where she graduated from Broad Ripple High School in 1967.
+Gaylen Ross was born and raised in Indianapolis, Indiana, where she graduated from Broad Ripple High School in 1967.
 She studied at Monterey Peninsula College in California, and later received her BA from The New School for Social Research in Literature.
 She was managing editor of the literary journal Antaeus and Ecco Press from 1975 to 1977.

 Ross holds citizenship in the United States and Israel.
 In 2015, she was named to the Indianapolis Public School Education Foundation’s Hall of Fame.